Working with Terrain

 Terrain Data

 Terrain data is typically represented as a collection of data files or “tiles”.
 Individual tiles can cover a relatively small area, such as 1° by 1° of latitude/longitude.
 The most common terrain data file formats are GEOTiff, which are specialized image files encoded with elevation data, and binary Digital Terrain Elevation Data (DTED).
-Three of the most popular and complete terrain data sets are listed below at a high level, while even further information about these sets can be found on the Terrain Data Files page.

 Source